 Shelsby negotiated a settlement of more than $4 million in a medical malpractice case in which a woman suffered the loss of her kidneys.
 The injury occurred after the patient was diagnosed in a Delaware hospital emergency room with having a kidney stone and infection but was sent home without antibiotics.
 She later suffered septic shock.

 Before starting his practice with partner Robert J. Leoni, Shelsby & Leoni, Shelsby practiced insurance defense law, representing doctors and hospitals in medical malpractice cases.
 The experience gave him critical understanding in how insurance companies evaluate and defend personal injury litigation.

-Shelsby has been selected as a top medical malpractice attorney by Delaware Today magazine and his accomplishments have been recognized each year since 2007 by the independent attorney rating service Super Lawyers.
+Shelsby has been selected as a top medical malpractice attorney by Delaware Today magazine and his accomplishments have been recognized each year since 2007, including 2020, by the independent attorney rating service Super Lawyers.

 He has been a featured guest speaker on medical malpractice issues at a number of forums, including the University of Maryland Law School and Widener Law School as well as hospitals in Wilmington and Baltimore.

 Shelsby earned his undergraduate degree from the University of Maryland Baltimore County and his law degree from the University of Maryland School of Law.
 After law school, he served as a law clerk for Joseph H.H.
 Kaplan, the administrative judge of the Circuit Court for Baltimore City.